HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 # Comparative study: OpenACC versus OpenMP

-In the following we cover both the implementation of the OpenACC model to accelerate the Jacobi algorithm and the OpenMP offloading model in the aim of conducting a comparative experiment.
-The experiments are systematically performed with a fixed number of grid points as well as the number of iterations that ensures the convergence of the algorithm...
+In the following we cover both the OpenACC and OpenMP implementations to accelerate the Jacobi algorithm in the aim of conducting a comparative experiment between the two programming models.
+The experiments are systematically performed with a fixed number of grid points (i.e. 8192 points in both `x` and `y` directions) as well as the number of iterations that ensures the convergence of the algorithm, which is found to be 240 iterations resulting in an error of 0.001.

 ## Experiment on OpenACC offloading